ABOUT US

 OUR BEGINNINGS

 The first public production, a play called Flat to Let directed by Audrey Blaxland, opened in the Pymble Community Hall on 5th April 1957.
-Over the next 16 years more than 60 plays were performed including Deep Blue Sea, Hotel Paradiso, The Crucible, Five Finger Exercise and Ring Around the Moon.
+In 1974, we moved into the church hall of Pymble Chapel, at the corner of Bromley Avenue and Mona Vale Road Pymble.

-Designer John Cervanka, who was the resident designer for the Old Tote Theatre, transformed the hall into an 84 seat, professionally equipped theatre.
+Designer John Cervanka, who was the resident designer for the Old Tote Theatre, transformed the hall into an 84-seat, professionally equipped theatre.
 The gala opening production was Doctors of Philosophy directed by Mike Nash.
-Over 200 plays have been performed since then, among them, Harp in the South, The Madwoman of Chaillot, Deathtrap, Bert and Maisy, On Golden Pond, and Money and Friends.

 Pymble Players Inc. - Celebrating Excellence In Theatre For Over 65 Years